 On June 3, 2019, defendants filed demurrers to the Amended Complaint.
 On August 13, 2019, the parties submitted a stipulation to the court seeking dismissal of the action with prejudice as to the named Plaintiffs and without prejudice as to the unnamed putative class members, and disclosed to the court the parties' agreement to resolve, for \$200,000, Plaintiffs' claim for an award of attorneys' fees and expenses in connection with the purported benefit conferred on Asterias stockholders by the Supplemental Disclosures.
-The court granted the stipulation and dismissed the action August 14, 2019.
-Lineage continues to believe that the claims and allegations in the action lack merit, but believed that it was in Lineage's shareholders' best interest for the action to be dismissed and to resolve the fee claim in a timely manner without additional costly litigation expenses.
+Lineage believed that the claims and allegations in the action lacked merit, but believed that it was in Lineage's shareholders' best interest for the action to be dismissed and to resolve the fee claim in a timely manner without additional costly litigation expenses.
+The court granted the stipulation and dismissed the action on August 14, 2019.

 On October 14, 2019, another putative class action lawsuit was filed challenging the Asterias Merger.
 This action (captioned Ross v.
 Lineage Cell Therapeutics, Inc., et al., C.A.
 No. 2019-0822) was filed in Delaware Chancery Court and names Lineage, the Asterias board of directors, one member of Lineage's board of directors, and certain stockholders of both Lineage and Asterias as defendants.
 The action was brought by a purported stockholder of Asterias, on behalf of a putative class of Asterias stockholders, and asserts breach of fiduciary duty and aiding and abetting claims under Delaware law.
 The complaint alleges, among other things, that the process leading up to the Asterias Merger was conflicted, that the Asterias Merger consideration was inadequate, and that the proxy statement filed by Asterias with the Commission omitted certain material information, which allegedly rendered the information disclosed materially misleading.
 The complaint seeks, among other things, that a class be certified, the recovery of monetary damages, and attorneys' fees and costs.
 On December 20, 2019, the defendants moved to dismiss the complaint.
 On February 10, 2020, the plaintiff filed an opposition.
 Defendants filed their replies on March 13, 2020.
 On June 23, 2020, a hearing on the motions to dismiss occurred.
 On September 21, 2020, the Chancery Court denied the motion to dismiss as to Lineage and certain members of the Asterias board of directors, and it granted the motion to dismiss as to all other defendants.
 On October 30, 2020, the remaining defendants filed an answer to the complaint.
+The parties are currently engaged in discovery.
+A five-day trial before the Chancery Court is currently scheduled for October 17-21, 2022.